tinaparija/vagabondapp/README.md

+# Vagabond

+Vagabond is an application that allows users to post and share reviews about affordable tourist cities in the United States.

-# README
+# Technologies Used

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+* Bootstrap

-* Database initialization
+* HTML/CSS

+# Existing Features

+* Create and edit comprehensive profile page with user posts
+* Abillity to view all posts by all users
+* Ability to add, edit and delete user's own posts to cities
+* Authentication and authorization based on user login status

+# Planned Features

-* How to run the test suite
+* Ability to add new cities

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Leave comments on posts

-* ...
+* Error messages
+* Make user profile more robust: ex. visits map, numbered posts, etc.